Directed funding

 Major partnerships

-These facilities allow science to happen at a scale or speed that was previously not possible.
+These facilities enable research to happen at a scale or speed that was previously not possible.

 They give researchers the cutting-edge technology needed to transform our understanding of health, life and wellbeing – from high throughput sequencing in genomics to the study of protein structures at sub-atomic resolution.
 This helps researchers make new discoveries, and can also reveal entirely new avenues of science for exploration.

-We fund globally, investing in researchers, large programmes of research and co-funded initiatives across the UK and in low- and middle-income countries, primarily in Africa and Asia.
+We fund globally, investing in researchers, large programmes of research and co-funded initiatives both in the UK and in low- and middle-income countries.
+The latter plays a central role in our commitment to tackle health problems where the need is greatest and to work in partnership with those making a difference in their communities through research.

 Diamond Light Source is the UK’s national synchrotron.
 We partnered with the UK government, through the Science and Technology Facilities Council, to set up this ambitious project in 1998.
 It's the largest scientific facility in the UK and provides state-of-the-art facilities for life and physical sciences.